Organizational Capacity and Growth

 Why does it matter?

-When organizations grow and change in complexity, the problems that they felt do not go away – they increase.
-Understanding your current capacity and what problems are ‘normal vs. abnormal’ will enable you to build a process to fix what needs fixing, increase what is working, and decrease what is not working, leading to a robust, antifragile organization.
+When organizations grow and change in complexity, their problems do not disappear – they increase.
+Understanding your current capacity and what issues are ‘normal vs. abnormal’ will enable you to build a process to fix what needs fixing, increase what is working, and decrease what is not working – leading to a robust, antifragile organization.

 What are the areas of focus?

-Through this process, we will identify within your organization and departments where you have a deficit or excess of capacity for growth.
-From the identification, we work to understand what current challenges and opportunities are needed for your organization to make progress.
-We then work together to develop a plan and progress steps to use the excess or deficit of capacity to make changes and sustainable operations to achieve growth and longevity of the organization.
+Through this process, we will identify where you have a deficit or excess capacity for growth within your organization and departments.
+From the identification, we understand the current challenges and opportunities needed for your organization to progress.
+We then develop a plan and progress steps to use the excess or deficit of capacity to make changes and sustainable operations to achieve the organization’s growth and longevity.

 - The organization as a whole